CyberArmorKnight/MetaLens_Detective/README.md

 ## License

-SystemGuardian is licensed under the [MIT License](LICENSE).
+MetaLens Detective is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute the script in accordance with the terms of this license.

 ## Disclaimer

-Please note that the SystemGuardian script is provided as-is, without any warranty or guarantee.
+Please note that the MetaLens Detective script is provided as-is, without any warranty or guarantee.
 Use it at your own risk.
 Always review the code and understand the actions it performs before running it on your system.

 ## Documentation